Current as of February 2020 | Download print version (in PDF)

 There are some limits on the amounts that can be donated for tax relief purposes in a given tax year.
 First, the aggregate of donations to an approved body or bodies in any tax year from 2013 onwards cannot, for tax relief purposes, exceed €1,000,000.
 Second, if the donor is associated with the charity or approved body to which the donation is made, tax relief is limited to 10 percent of the individual's total income during the year of assessment.
 A donor is “associated” with an eligible charity if he/she is an employee or member of either that charity at the time of donation or of another approved body that is associated with the charity.

-- It must be in the form of money;
+- be in the form of money;

-- It must not be repayable;
+- not be repayable;

 In the case of corporate donations, the company claims a deduction for the donation as if it were a trading expense (Taxes Consolidation Act 1997 Section 848A(4)(a) (amended by Finance Act 2001 Section 45(1))).
 In the case of an individual taxpayer – whether his/her taxes are paid through payroll or are self-assessed – the relief will be given on a “grossed-up” basis at a blended rate of 31 percent to the eligible charity or approved body, as the case may be, rather than by way of a separate claim to tax relief by the donor (Taxes Consolidation Act 1997 Section 848A(7-9) (amended by Finance Act 2001 Section 45(1)) and Finance Act 2013 Section 19).